Adroiti/docs-for-code-review-tools/tfsec/google-sql-pg-no-min-statement-logging.md

-Pattern: Enabled logging of long statements for PostgreSQL
+Pattern: Enabled logging of statements for Google PostgreSQL

 Issue: -